-Old Man of CONISTON Walk: A Complete Guide from Coniston Village
+Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 Starting from the Old Station Car Park in Coniston village, this route takes you through the historic Coppermines Valley, climbs to the summit of The Old Man of Coniston, continues along a glorious ridge to Swirl How, then descends past the serene Levers Water before looping back to the village.